 - Re-enter your new password

-rootand it’s time to paste in your provisioning code that you copied in step 4.
 Right click > Paste and then press Enter.
 The code the will do the rest.
-A few minutes later you’ll see the following message, and you can then close the terminal by typing:
+A few minutes later you’ll see the following message in the image below, and you can then close the terminal by typing:

 You can monitor the rest of your servers provisioning progress inside the Servers page of your account.
 Approximately 10 minutes later it will be ready to use inside your GridPane account.